qlik-oss/gopherciser/docs/settingup.md

 ### Settings

-* `clear`: Clear any previously subscribed objects from subscription list.
+* `clear`: Remove any previously subscribed objects from the subscription list.
-* `ids`: List of object ID's to subscribe to.
+* `ids`: List of object IDs to subscribe to.

 ### Example

-Subscribe to two objects in the currently active app, unsubscribing to any previous subscriptions.
+Subscribe to two objects in the currently active app and remove any previous subscriptions.

 ```json
 {